digice/sqlayer/README.md

 You then have access to the following API methods:

 ### Execute SQL ###
 *Pass in SQL string to execute with no result.
-Returns 1 on success, 0 on failure*
+Returns number of affected rows*
 ```php
 $int = $dbo->executeSQL($sql);
 ```